Rational Hybrid Monte Carlo

 \( c_\text{rect} = -1/6. \)

-To use the rhmc class, the user will only have to call the constructor and two functions
+To use the RHMC class, the user will only have to call the constructor and two functions

 rhmc(RhmcParameters rhmc_param, Gaugefield<floatT,onDevice,All,HaloDepth> &gaugeField, uint4* rand_state)